Optimising Your Existing Heating System

 8. Use Curtains and Blinds Strategically

-Heavy or thermal-lined curtains act as excellent secondary insulation.
+Heavy thermal-lined curtains function as secondary insulation.

 Smart Habits and Appliances